clhennessey/alma-change-external-user-notes-from-file/README.md

 # alma-change-external-user-notes-from-file
 Convert Alma user notes from external to internal all at once from a file.
-Presented at IGeLU conference September 14, 2020
+Presented at IGeLU Developers Day annual conference September 14, 2020

 <b>Convert Alma user notes from external to internal</b>